Eveleth, Minnesota

 Eveleth is a city in St. Louis County, Minnesota, United States.
-The population was 3,718 at the 2010 census.

-U.S. Highway 53 and State Highway 37 (MN 37) are two of the main routes in Eveleth.
+The population was 3,493 at the 2020 census.
+Eveleth is part of the Quad Cities, with Virginia, Gilbert, and Mountain Iron.
+U.S. Highway 53 and State Highway 37 (MN 37) are two of the main routes that run through the city.

 Eveleth was the site of the conflict that resulted in the court case Jenson v.
-Eveleth Taconite Co., and the film based on it, North Country.
-The United States Hockey Hall of Fame is in Eveleth.
+Eveleth Taconite Co., and is the site of the United States Hockey Hall of Fame.

-Eveleth is part of the Quad Cities, with Virginia, Gilbert, and Mountain Iron.

 History

 The Village of Eveleth was platted on April 22, 1893, originally about 1 mi southwest of the present location, on land then included in the Adams-Spruce Mine (Douglas Avenue between Jones and Monroe Streets).
 The community was named after Erwin Eveleth, a prominent employee of a timber company in the area.
 In 1895, iron ore was discovered beneath the village site and a post office was established.
+Eveleth first established its post office on February 9, 1895, with P. Ellard Dowling as commander-in-chief.
+Eveleth also had its first paper, The Eveleth Star, the same year.
 In 1900, the village moved to its present location.
 It was incorporated as a city in 1902.
 When the city expanded, it annexed portions of Fayal Township, including the former unincorporated communities of Alice Mine Station (in the Alice Location south of downtown) and Fayal.
 With further expansion, Eveleth annexed the unincorporated community of Genoa to its east.

-Eveleth first established its post office on February 9, 1895, with P. Ellard Dowling as commander-in-chief.
-Eveleth also had its first paper, The Eveleth Star, the same year.
+Throughout the 20th century, Eveleth's economy remained centered on iron ore mining, which shaped the city's development and population trends.
+During World War II, mining activity increased to meet wartime demand for iron ore, supporting employment and growth.
+In the postwar decades, the industry declined, causing economic challenges and population decreases.
+The city adapted by focusing on diversification efforts and community services.

+In 1988, Eveleth gained national attention with the filing of Jenson v.
+Eveleth Taconite Co., the first sexual harassment class-action lawsuit in the United States, which highlighted workplace discrimination issues at the local mines.
+This case marked a significant event in the city's modern history.

+Toward the end of the 20th century and into the 21st, Eveleth became known for its strong hockey culture, hosting the United States Hockey Hall of Fame and notable high school teams.
+The Hockey Hall of Fame, established in Eveleth in 1973, honors a large number of U.S. hockey legends from the area, making Eveleth a birthplace of American hockey.
+In recent years, there have been discussions about moving the Hall of Fame to St. Paul as part of a hockey-themed redevelopment project near the Grand Casino Arena to attract more visitors.
+However, this proposal has generated opposition from local leaders and state lawmakers who want to preserve the museum's historic location on the Iron Range, highlighting its cultural and community significance.